Camping with Toddlers Checklist

 - hiccapop Inflatable Toddler Travel Bed with Safety Bumpers: Rolls up small, Includes electric turbo pump and travel bag, inflates in under 30 seconds, includes a lifetime guarantee, BUT some reviewers have reported leaks

 If you have a large tent, the Lotus Travel Crib seems to be the best choice.
-Not only does it work well in a tent for camping, it’s worth the investment if you’re a frequent traveller.
+Not only does it work well in a tent for camping, it’s worth the investment if you’re a frequent traveler.
 It can be easily folded into a backpack for carry-on.
 It’s very light at only 13 lbs and quick to set up!
 Instead of bending down to put your toddler in the crib, there is a zipper opening on the side so you can comfortably transport a sleeping toddler from the ground position.
 It includes a GreenGuard certified, non-toxic, firm, thick mattress.

 Make sure you practice using it before camping!
 You want to make sure your toddler is completely adapted to sleeping in the crib and not trying it out for the first time on your first night camping!